FutureSox Prospect Rankings

 - #25 - Preseason 2018

 - Best Change-up in White Sox system, preseason 2018 (Baseball America)

 Since his draft year, Puckett's prospect stock seems to have dropped back a bit, and a missed year now worsens things.
-By mid-season 2017 he was listed as the number 13 prospect in the Kansas City system according to MLB Pipeline, and he didn't make their midseason top ten according to BA either.
+By mid-season 2017 he was listed as the number 13 prospect in the Kansas City system according to MLB Pipeline, and he didn't make their mid-season top ten according to BA either.
 His success to this point has been more about "pitchability" than raw stuff.
 Spanning reports as noted above, his fastball runs anywhere from 89 to 94, and he excels at locating it.
 His best pitch is likely his change-up, described as plus by BA.
 He also throws a curveball that is a little further behind in development.
 At 6'4" and a listed 200 pounds, Austin Joseph Puckett has a good pitcher's frame, creates downward plane and works the lower part of the zone efficiently.
 If he can come back with a healthy season in 2019, he will stay on the radar.